cre8magic/cre8magic/docs-src/pages/magic-tools/cre8magic-transformer/index.md

 > What we need is a way to work on a Theme without having to deal with the placeholders.
 > Then we need a magic converter to take the latest version of the theme and convert it into a template.
 >
-> The **cre8magic ♾️ Template Generator** will help you convert your existing themes into templates.
+> The **cre8magic ♾️ Transformer** will help you convert your existing themes into templates.
 > You can use it again and again, as your theme evolves.

-The **cre8magic ♾️ Template Generator** takes a) an existing theme and b) a [configuration file](xref:Cre8magic.MagicTools.TemplateGenerator.Configuration), and generates all the files you need to create a theme template.
+The **cre8magic ♾️ Transformer** takes a) an existing theme and b) a [configuration file](xref:Cre8magic.MagicTools.Transformer.Configuration), and generates all the files you need to create a theme template.

 The converter is being used extensively by the **cre8magic ♾️** team to create new themes.

 We expect to release the first version of the converter in 2025-Q3.

-## What the Template Generator Does
+## What the cre8magic ♾️ Transformer Does

-The template generator will run 3 distinct tasks:
+The transformer will run 3 distinct tasks:

 1. Select files based on specific patterns in the configuration file.
    - For example, it will select all assets in the `wwwroot` folder and all `.cs` files in the `Client` folder.